mattiabachini/code-satp/models/location-models/PROMPT_FIX_COMPLETE.md

 This document details the comprehensive fixes and improvements made to `location_extraction_llms.ipynb`, including:
 1. **Prompt Fix**: Corrected death-count prompts being sent instead of location prompts
 2. **Architectural Improvements**: Centralized prompt creation in utilities
-3. **Data Loading Consistency**: Using pre-split data from count-models
-4. **Performance Optimizations**: Batch processing and quantization settings for A100
+3. **Performance Optimizations**: Batch processing and quantization settings for A100

 ---